-And of course, if you have an unlimited budget, then you should absolutely purchase an SSD for your system, existing or new.
+And of course, if you have a higher budget, then you should absolutely purchase an SSD for your system, existing or new.
 For the fastest NVMe SSD speeds, Seagate offers their newest top-of-the-line FireCuda 520 SSD, as well as its cousin the FireCuda 510 SSD which earned the Editor’s Choice award at PC Mag.
 The benefits of having an SSD in your system far outweigh the cost.
 It certainly took me too long to realize that.

 Everyone knows the benefits of Solid State Drives, but are hesitant to spend the money on them.
 I’ve found they are absolutely worth the investment and are vital to any PC build, budget or otherwise.
 They will change how you think about speed.